0xlgtm/evm-notes/README.md

 # evm-notes

 This repository contains code repro of the issues that I've encountered while diving into the EVM.
-I've also added a list of helpful resources that have helped me on my exploration.
+I've also added a list of useful resources that have helped me on my exploration.

 # EVM Behaviour
 - [`not` is a bitwise negation](./test/Not.t.sol)